jmcadams/vplus/README.txt

     You should have received a copy of the GNU General Public License along with this program. (license.txt)  If not, see
     <http://www.gnu.org/licenses/>

+	Audio engine : FMOD Sound System by Firelight Technologies Licensed under FMOD Non-Commercial License

 NOTES:
 ======
-To download the DirectX runtimes, see: http://www.microsoft.com/en-us/download/details.aspx?id=35
+To download the DirectX runtimes, which are not provided with this distro, see: http://www.microsoft.com/en-us/download/details.aspx?id=35